-[Editor note: All the tables might be removed based on the conclusion how to capture the regulatory requirement for NTN VSAT.]

 9.1 General

-Unless otherwise stated, the transmitter characteristics are specified over the air (OTA) with a single or multiple transmit chains.
+Unless otherwise stated, the transmitter characteristics are specified over the air (OTA) with a single or multiple transmit chains under either LHCP (Left Hand Circular Polarization) or RHCP (Right Hand Circular Polarization) or Linear Polarization.

 9.2 Transmitter power

-9.2.1 UE maximum output power
+9.2.1 NTN VSAT maximum output power

 9.2.1.0 General

-The UE classes are specified based on the assumptions of certain UE types with specific device architectures including antenna beam steering types.
-The requirements are specified for different UE types.
-And for the the hybrid beam steering capable UE, which can adjust its antenna(s) or beam(s) in both electronic steering and mechanical steering ways, the applicable requirements should follow either electronic or mechanical beam steering requirements depending on the UE type it declared.
-The UE types can be found in Table 9.2.1.0-1 below.
+The NTN VSAT classes are specified based on the assumptions of certain NTN VSAT types with specific device architectures including antenna beam steering types.
+The requirements are specified for different NTN VSAT types.
+And for the hybrid beam steering capable NTN VSAT, which can adjust its antenna(s) or beam(s) in both electronic steering and mechanical steering ways, the applicable requirements should follow either electronic or mechanical beam steering requirements depending on the NTN VSAT type it declared.
+The NTN VSAT types can be found in Table 9.2.1.0-1 below.

-Table 9.2.1.0-1: Assumptions of UE Types
+Table 9.2.1.0-1: Assumptions of NTN VSAT Types